DJ LeMahieu Player Props: Yankees vs. Mariners

 DJ LeMahieu At The Plate

-- He has scored in 34.4% of his games this season, with more than one run scored in 6.6%.
+- He has scored in 34.4% of his games this season, with two or more runs scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.